 I work alone.
 There are a lot of two-photographer teams in wedding photography – usually a professional photographer working with his/her (untrained) spouse or with a photography student.
 This may give more coverage, but it won’t necessarily give better coverage, in my opinion.
 Apart from any issues of image quality, one lone photographer is more discreet.
 I’ve seen videographer duos crashing around weddings, seriously detracting from the vibe of the day.
 You and your guests will find it easier to relax and enjoy yourselves without the intrusion of lenses on all sides.
 If your photographer is good and understands the nature of reportage/photojournalism, you will hardly notice him, yet you will get plenty of stunning images of both the scenes that you remember and the ones you never saw.
 I shoot digitally using fast professional prime lenses on the whole.
 Whenever possible I use the available light to retain the atmosphere of the event rather than blasting it to kingdom come with flash, and using silent, mirrorless Sony A9 cameras, allows me to work this way – often shooting a whole wedding without using a flashgun.
 I am after ‘atmosphere’ and being as unobtrusive as possible.
 Neither do I turn the couple shots into fashion shoots.
 I favour quiet, classic images of a couple who have just made their commitment to each other, shot quickly in the best light available.
 If group shots are wanted, I recommend keeping these to a minimum – just some of the immediate families only.
 I often only get asked to do two or three as couples hire me for the reportage photography instead.
 A list and an usher as ‘shepherd’ are very useful.
 If there are particular people that you want photographed (or even people that you don’t!), then it is good to have these pointed out.
 But these groups always take longer than you imagine, so it does mean less time for the natural photos and means that as a couple you stand around rather than enjoying mixing with your friends.
 More about any group shots here...

 A completely honest answer?………yes, it can.
 The idea of the documentary/photojournalistic approach is to create a narrative of the day.
 To do this well, means having the freedom to roam, to seek out angles and capture moments.
 This can be seriously compromised by a videographer (and worse, two or three of them) blocking views and locations with big tripods and their gimmicky sliders.
 I cannot stress this enough – the best photography will come from when there is no videographer or two there as well!
 Particularly during the ceremony when a videographer grabs best position (and sometimes there is just one perfect angle) while I am shooting the reportage of the bride arriving, etc. In the past few years I have shot several weddings for filmmakers, who did not hire a videographer.
 Working for the BBC, National Geographic - they understood the impact it has upon the photography.
 They also understand the dubious ‘documentary’ qualities of many videographers.
-That said, if you really need one, I am happy to send you some names of decent videographers that I've worked well with in the past.
+There is one London based company that I will not work alongside, having seen how they treated a client, after the wedding.
+That said, if you really need one, I am happy to send you some names of excellent videographers that I've worked well with in the past.

 Every full package gets a usb stick, in a presentation box, with a minimum of 400 high resolution images from your wedding, in both colour and B&W. Usually more.
 These have all been individually processed to a high standard (not just straight from the camera, which does not get the best from digital files) and are ready to print from.
 I provide a printed license with these, asserting your right to use and print from these files for your personal use, as big or as small or as often as you like.
 These images will also be posted to an online gallery for you to view and for friends and family to order prints from.
 Your album is designed using a selection from these images.
 The number of images in the album depends on the album selected and the final layout.
 What’s enough images?
 Enough to tell the story of the day.
 It could be just 80, or 150 or more.
 Really the key thing is not the quantity of images but the quality.
 As one groom said to me, it’s irrelevant how many images you get, it’s whether they are any good?
 I do, however, include in the album packages what I think should be enough pages/spreads to tell the story, based on twelve years’ experience of shooting weddings.
 My standard album has a generous 40 pages and 100+ images.
 Be warned that the 20-page albums of 50 images that many photographers offer will probably need to be added to – so much so that the base package price may no longer seem so cheap.
 With me, there is no hard after-selling, and no need to come to a viewing to see your images projected on a wall.
 You can select your images online at your leisure, at a password protected gallery which is usually ready to view soon after you are back from your honeymoon, if not before.
 (In fact, I’ve had many couples who do their selections before their honeymoon is over!)
 Have a look at the gallery, tell me what you like and what you don’t, and the design can start.
 Pages can be added to albums (at £50 per 2-page spread), but this is rarely required as the albums offer plenty of flexibility for adding images to the pages included in the package.
 A pdf of the overall page layout can be sent to you for approval before the album construction begins.
 A subsequent version, if changes are needed, is included in the price.
 Beyond that there may be a small design charge for any significant further alterations of £75 per version.